Homepage > Blog > Easy Ways to Fix Common WiFi Adapter Problems

 Solution

-If you're using an external USB Wi-Fi adapter, ensure it's securely connected to the USB port.
-Try unplugging and replugging the adapter into a different USB port.
+1. If you're using an external USB Wi-Fi adapter, ensure it's securely connected to the USB port.
+Try unplugging and replugging the adapter into a different USB hub.
 If you’re using an internal adapter, ensure it's correctly seated in its slot on the motherboard.

-Right-click on the Wi-Fi adapter in Device Manager and select Update driver.
+3. Right-click on the Wi-Fi adapter in Device Manager and select Update driver.
 Choose Search automatically for updated driver software.
-If no update is found, visit the adapter manufacturer's website to download and install the latest driver manually.
+If the search yields no updates, proceed to the adapter manufacturer's website to manually download and install the latest driver.

 Problem #2: Intermittent Connection Drops